 I love The Stylish Life book series (there is also skiing, yachting, golf, and equestrian) so I definitely recommend one of these as a gift for a coffee table lover.
 They look fantastic on any shelf, built-in, or table.

 Founder & Editor-in-Chief of Flower Magazine, Margot Shaw, wrote this beautiful book for those who appreciate the beauty and everyday luxury of flowers.
-I had the great pleasure of meeting Margot recently at a book signing of Living Floral and really flipped for her eye, attention to detail, and expertise.
+I had the great pleasure of meeting Margot at a book signing for Living Floral and really flipped for her eye, attention to detail, and expertise.
 This book is packed with gorgeous photography!

 A reader shared this with me and I thought it was so beautiful and so grandmillennial that I absolutely had to add it to my guide!
 Elegantly designed, the Hannah Bergen Heirloom Kit holds everything you will need to record and save your family heirloom stories… so special.
 This gift provides a beautiful connection between our grandmillennial generation and the generations of our older and past family members.